rails/rails/guides/source/getting_started.md

 Open up a command line prompt.
 On Mac OS X open Terminal.app, on Windows choose "Run" from your Start menu and type 'cmd.exe'.
 Any commands prefaced with a dollar sign `$` should be run in the command line.
-Verify sure you have a current version of Ruby installed:
+Verify that you have a current version of Ruby installed:

 ```bash